abevoelker/blog/source/_posts/2012-07-17-final-ode-to-openedge-abl-part-2-ruby-helps-you-rest-easy.md

     cd openedge-sinatra

-If this is a fresh clone be sure to change the database parameters on line 4 of `example.rb` to match yours, and potentially change the version of OpenEdge on line 4 of the `Gemfile` to use a different JDBC driver loading mechanism.
+If this is a fresh clone be sure to change the database parameters on line 4 of `models.rb` to match yours, and potentially change the version of OpenEdge on line 4 of the `Gemfile` to use a different JDBC driver loading mechanism.